 For centuries, nature has been a great source of inspiration for artists.
 Its pure beauty and splendor doesn’t leave anyone indifferent.
 However, an artist’s goal is not only to depict the landscape, but also to capture the mood and atmosphere of the scene.
+Keep reading for tips on how to create a watercolor landscape painting.

 As a reference, I will use this picture that I took during my visit to Yosemite National Park.
 The mountain behind the big tree is the famous Half Dome.
 The picture was taken in spring, but I preferred to do an autumn scene instead.